 Raw materials.
 All vinyl products are made from combinations of vinyl resin and various additives which give these products their particular properties.
-For more information on the vinyl resin process, see general vinyl section.
+For more information on the vinyl resin manufacturing process, see general vinyl section.
 Every formulation is different, and most are proprietary.
-Most vinyl window formulations are made up of about 80 percent vinyl resin.
-Some of the additives commonly used in vinyl window and door profiles include:
+When selecting electrical products, it is essential to choose the right combination of properties to meet the requirements of a particular building.
+The safety and efficiency of a building depend on an electrical system that performs consistently under a wide range of conditions.
+Some of the additives commonly used in flexible vinyl electrical products to give the required performance include:

 •Plasticizers, which make vinyl flexible even at low temperatures and also give excellent mechanical properties, impact resistance and abrasion resistance.